 Stakeholder Role and Responsibility Jurisdictions The county maintains franchise agreements with EDD, STR, and Tahoe Truckee Sierra Disposal (TTSD).
 The City of Placerville maintains a franchise agreement with EDD.
 The City of South Lake Tahoe maintains a franchise agreement with STR.
 The cities of Placerville and South Lake Tahoe and the county each submit an annual report to CalRecycle.
-Community Service Districts (CSDs) There are two CSDs in the county - Cameron Park and El Dorado Hills.
-Both CSDs maintain separate franchise agreements with EDD for collection services.
-Program information for the CSDs is reported to CalRecycle through the county's annual report.
+Community Service Districts (CSDs) There are two CSDs in the county, Cameron Park and El Dorado Hills, that maintain their own separate franchise agreements with EDD for collection services.